elixir-lang/elixir-lang.github.com/install.markdown

 The quickest way to install Elixir is through a distribution or using one of the available installers.
 If not available, then we recommend the precompiled packages or compiling it.

-Note that Elixir requires Erlang 18.0 or later.
+Note that Elixir requires Erlang {{ site.data.elixir-versions.minimum_otp_version }} or later.
 Many of the instructions below will automatically install Erlang for you.
 In case they do not, read the "Installing Erlang" section below.

 ## Distributions